EmbraceLife/fastdebug/mds/fastai_notebooks/A beginner's map to Kaggle OTTO competition.md

 ### jn: always update the kaggle notebooks to review code and notebook logics and then directly download into fastai_notebooks folder and use fastlistnbs to access them /2022-11-18
-### jn: update co-visitation matrix and local validation notebooks to Kaggle, use name with kaggle for fastdebug access
+### jn: todo (tomorrow) - update co-visitation matrix and local validation notebooks to Kaggle, use name with kaggle for fastdebug access /2022-11-18
+### jn: my first gold comment is my timestamp note on recsys intro videos on Andrew Ng.
+A famous topic and the usefulness of the comment both are important for rating /2022-11-19
+### jn: doing the map without a notebook and code is all over the places, I want to use notebook/codes to unite the pieces together, and I can just use index notebook to find them all /2022-11-19
+### jn: todo tomorrow - need to work on two more notebooks https://www.kaggle.com/code/danielliao/polars-proof-of-concept-lgbm-ranker/edit and https://www.kaggle.com/code/danielliao/matrix-factorization-pytorch-merlin-dataloader/edit /2022-11-19

+## symbols to use
+🔥 👆💡